Catalist has data on 230 million Americans

 “The Pilot Technology Project carried out during the summer and fall of 2006 was a first attempt to integrate the potential of high quality enhanced data developed for voter participation programs with on-going grassroots community organizing programs.
 Building upon the work of Catalist (formerly Data Warehouse LLC), Project Vote deployed an updated version of our online voter management system (VBASE) to enable local community organizations to access a robust voter file with enhanced phone numbers, geographic and demographic information for use in voter mobilization, membership development and organizational capacity building.”

 Apparently, ACORN and Project Vote were “smack dab” in the middle of another one of Obama’s voter registration drives.
 According to ACORN reports, ACORN was Catalist’s first client.
-Let me be clear, the ACORN VBASE, is the archetype of the Obama campaign.
-ACORN’s technology combined with union money elected a president.
+Let me be clear, the

 To understand the importance of Catalist to the Obama Campaign and later Organizing for America I have included the educational screen shot below.

-The writer of the article above sums up the relationship this way:
+article above sums up the relationship this way:

 “Think of MyBo / Party Builder / VAN Votebuilders as being the tool sets and interface for volunteers, staff and field organizers, and Catalist as being the organizer and repository for the data as it flowed in and out of various OFA systems.”